cht-holly/ai-workshop/README.md

 ## How to Use This Workshop

 ### For Self-Guided Learning:
-1. Start with `steps/step-01-user-stories.md`
+1. Start with `steps/step-00-setup.md`
-2. Follow each step in sequence (01 → 08)
+2. Follow each step in sequence (00 → 08)
 3. Copy prompts into your AI agent
 4. Build incrementally, verifying each step
 5. Compare your results with expected outcomes
+6. The AI will maintain a CHANGELOG.md to track progress

 ### For Facilitators:
 1. Review `workshop-materials/FACILITATOR_GUIDE.md`